invzz/restfulnode/README.md

 # restful APIs in node.js

 - Basic API server with routing and controllers.
+- Supports http and https.
+- Supports environment variable `NODE_ENV`
+  - *dev* for development
+  - *prod* for production
+  - *others* can be defined

-- Runs only node and node modules without dependencies.
+- Runs only node.js and node modules without third party dependencies.

-- "Vanilla" JS
+- Server-Side "Vanilla" JS